'Chicago' and its stars glitter in Golden Globes

 (CNN) -- "Chicago," a film about star-struck dolls and the guys in their lives, shouldered three honors Sunday night in the Golden Globe Awards, winning best actress and actor awards, plus plaudits for best musical.

-In "Chicago," Renee Zellweger, who starred as a showgirl who would do anything for a break, and Richard Gere, who portrayed a slick lawyer who might break anything to win, each won Golden Globes as best actress and actor in a musical or comedy.
+In "Chicago," Renee Zellweger, who starred as a showgirl who would do anything for a break, and Richard Gere, who portrayed a slick-as-an-onion lawyer who might break anything to win, each won Golden Globes as best actress and actor in a musical or comedy.

 "I'm totally shocked," said Gere, speaking to a smiling audience in Hollywood at the Globes' 60th annual ceremony.
 "I never win anything.
 And I didn't even want to do this movie!"

 The film, an adaptation of a Broadway hit, had eight Golden Globe nominations and beat out four other films, including the blockbuster "My Big Fat Greek Wedding," to win top honors as a musical or comedy.

 Another superlative went to "The Hours" when Kidman, one of three women featured in the film, took the award for best actress in a drama.

 In winning the top drama award, "The Hours" nosed past four strong contenders -- "About Schmidt," "Gangs of New York," "The Lord of the Rings: The Two Towers" and "The Pianist."

 Yet "Gangs" was not shut out.
 Its director, Scorsese, won the best director award, winning over Rob Marshall, ("Chicago") Stephen Daldry ("The Hours"), Peter Jackson ("The Lord of the Rings: The Two Towers"), Spike Jonze ("Adaptation") and Alexander Payne ("About Schmidt").